 Target-date portfolios.
 Participants may select a diversified investment portfolio that reflects their target retirement date.
 These portfolios are the default for members who do not elect an investment option, and they include a broad spectrum of investments, such as stock, bond, and real estate funds.
 The mix of investments is automatically adjusted over time to become more conservative as the participant approaches retirement age.
-The target-date portfolios, which hold \$2.8 billion in assets, met or exceeded all of their performance benchmarks (Table 2).
+The target-date portfolios, which hold \$2.5 billion in assets, met or exceeded all of their performance benchmarks for the three-, five-, and 10-year periods (Table 2).
+The target-date portfolios missed all of their one-year benchmarks, but according to VRS staff this was largely the result of the fair value pricing methodology used to value these portfolios (sidebar).

 Individual options.
 Participants may select from one or more individual options to build a customized investment portfolio.
 The options include different types of stock, bond, money market, and real estate funds, and a fund that allows members to purchase units of the investments held by the VRS defined benefit trust fund.
-The individual options, which hold \$3.5 billion in assets, exceeded all of their performance benchmarks (Table 2).
+The individual options, which hold \$3.0 billion in assets, exceeded nearly all of their performance benchmarks (Table 2).
+One option missed its one-year benchmark, largely because of use of the fair value pricing methodology.

 Self-directed brokerage accounts.
 The brokerage accounts allow participants to select from thousands of publicly traded mutual funds, exchange-traded funds, and individual securities.
 Participants who use brokerage accounts have full control over their investments, down to the individual securities held in their portfolio.
-The brokerage accounts hold \$98 million in assets.
+The brokerage accounts hold \$81 million in assets.
 Because all investment decisions are made by the account holders, VRS does not use performance benchmarks for the brokerage accounts.